-Cardiac - Bradycardia, hypotension, pulmonary oedema, syncope and cardiogenic shock may develop.
-Conduction abnormalities such as first or second degree AV block may occur.
-Rarely arrhythmias may occur.
+Bradycardia, hypotension, pulmonary oedema, syncope and cardiogenic shock may develop.
+QRS complex prolongation, ventricular tachycardia, first to third degree AV block, ventricular fibrillation or asystole may also occur.
 Development of cardiovascular complications is more likely if other cardioactive drugs, especially calcium channel blockers, digoxin cyclic antidepressants or neuroleptics have also been ingested.
-The elderly and those with underlying ischaemic heart disease are at risk of developing severe cardiovascular compromise.
+Older patients and those with underlying ischaemic heart disease are at risk of developing severe cardiovascular compromise.

 Pharmacotherapeutic group: beta blocking agents, non-selective, ATC code: C07A A05

 Mechanism of action

 Propranolol is a competitive antagonist at both beta, and beta2-adrenoceptor, but has membrane stabilising activity at concentrations exceeding 1-3mg/litre, though such concentrations are rarely achieved during oral therapy.
 Competitive beta-blockade has been demonstrated in man by a parallel shift to the right in the dose-heart rate response curve to beta-agonists such as isoprenaline.

 Propranolol as with other beta-blockers, has negative inotropic effects, and is therefore contraindicated in uncontrolled heart failure.